-2. Wire ropes may be accepted instead of guard rails only in special cases and then only in limited lengths.

-- 3. Lengths of chain may be accepted instead of guard rails only if fitted between two fixed stanchions. - 4.
-Where stanchions are fitted, every third stanchion shall be supported by a bracket or stay.
+- 2. Wire ropes may be accepted instead of guard rails only in special cases and then only in limited lengths. - Lengths of chain may be accepted instead of guard rails only if fitted between two fixed stanchions.

-5. Removable or hinged stanchions shall be capable of being locked in the upright position.

-6. A possibility of passage over obstructions, if any, such as pipes or other permanent fittings shall be provided.

-7. As a rule, the width of the gangway or deck-level passageway is not to exceed 1,5 m.
+- 4. Where stanchions are fitted, every third stanchion shall be supported by a bracket or stay. - 5.
+Removable or hinged stanchions shall be capable of being locked in the upright position. - 6.
+A possibility of passage over obstructions, if any, such as pipes or other permanent fittings shall be provided. - 7.
+As a rule, the width of the gangway or deck-level passageway shall not exceed 1,5 m.